-Fifty years ago, the Christmastime night sky over North Vietnam was not an idealized, star-studded obsidian wonderland.
+Fifty-two years ago, the Christmastime night sky over North Vietnam was not an idealized, star-studded obsidian wonderland.
 Beginning on December 18, 1972, American B-52 aircraft delivered holiday death and destruction to Hanoi in one of the most intensive and lethal bombing campaigns of the Vietnam War.

-But half a world away, the Christmastime night sky over Hanoi was not an idealized, star-studded obsidian wonderland.
-That same night–under the same moon—North Vietnam was indeed busily visited by otherworldly aircraft.
-But they weren’t imaginary; and they weren’t jolly.
-On December 18, President Richard Nixon ordered a new bombing offensive over North Vietnam.
-Before the New Year of 1973 would ring in, unrelenting waves of US Air Force jets would drop more than twenty-thousand tons of bombs in the most intense air offense of the Vietnam War—one of the most staggering sustained air attacks in the history of warfare.
-This year-ending campaign of death and destruction was officially dubbed Operation Linebacker II.
-The Vietnamese would remember it always as The Twelve Days of Darkness.
+At the order of President Richard Nixon, a new bombing offensive over North Vietnam had begun on December 18.
+Before the New Year of 1973 would ring in, unrelenting waves of US Air Force jets dropped more than twenty-thousand tons of bombs in the most intense air offense of the Vietnam War—a bombardment that remains, to this day, one of the most staggering sustained air attacks in the history of warfare.
+Officially dubbed Operation Linebacker II, this year-ending campaign of death and destruction was the final major military operation carried out by the US during its Vietnam misadventure.
+It is remembered always by the Vietnamese as The Twelve Days of Darkness.

-The carpet-bombing attacks from 30,000 feet were inherently imprecise.
-Railroads and shipyards were the primary targets, but whole neighborhoods became collateral damage.
-The busy residential and shopping area of Kham Thien was the scene of hundreds of dead and wounded in one devastating attack that leveled more than 2,000 homes and buildings.
-At the city’s largest hospital, the Bach Mai medical center, twenty-eight doctors and nurses were killed.
-It took more than four days to dig out the bodies.
+BUFFs—Big Ugly Fat Fuckers—the bombers were impiously nicknamed.
+Nearly 130 of them flew from Guam and Thailand night after night, making more than 725 high-altitude attacks through December 29.
+By nature, the B-52’s carpet-bombing attacks from 30,000 feet up were imprecise.
+Railroads and shipyards were their primary targets, but whole neighborhoods became collateral damage.
+The busy residential and shopping area of Kham Thien was the scene of hundreds of dead and wounded in one devastating attack which leveled more than 2,000 homes and buildings.
+At the city’s largest hospital, the Bach Mai Medical Center, twenty-eight doctors and nurses were killed.
+It took more than four days to dig out their bodies.

-The Christmas Bombing was not a surprise to the people of North Vietnam.
-As many as a half million were evacuated from the Hanoi area in advance.
-Bomb shelters were ubiquitous every few blocks throughout the city; small ones for one, two or three people; some large enough for dozens.
 No shelter, however, could withstand the direct hits of a 500 pound bomb.
 Each B-52 carried nearly 100 of these high explosives.
 They killed, maimed and destroyed with monstrous blast waves.
-They spit forth high-velocity shrapnel—razor-sharp steel fragments—fatal to an area of more than two city blocks.
+They spit forth high-velocity shrapnel—razor-sharp steel fragments—fatal to a distance of more than two city blocks.

-When the B-52s released their mortal gifts to the people of Hanoi, there was no peace on that earth.
-It trembled and cleaved open.
+When the B-52s delivered their deadly bounty to Hanoi, there was no peace on that earth.
+Instead, the city trembled and cleaved open.
 Ramshackle villages were devoured.
-City buildings were razed to rubble.
-Residents were buried alive; torn asunder; vaporized by the cacophonous, bone-pulverizing blasts.
-The experience of a B-52 raid, say those who have survived, borders on madness.
-Control of bodily functions ceases and the mind silently screams for relief at any cost.
+Modern office towers were razed to rubble.
+Residents were buried alive, torn asunder, vaporized by the cacophonous, bone-pulverizing blasts.

 Fred-great piece, thanks for telling it as it was!